zarkle/about-me/README.md

 # about-me
-Week 1 About Me project for Code 201.
+Week 1 About Me project for Code Fellows Code 201 course.

+Used Meyer Web for CSS reset.

+Used MDN for CSS style properties.
+Used it for list style properties.

+Pair programmed with Zachary Schumpert to make the questions into functions.